 Regardless if your dog is breathing fast and it's not normal, you must assess the situation and take immediate action.

 So here are 30 potential reasons why a dog is breathing hard, as well as details about each cause of this condition and what to do about it.

 For a dog's organs to work properly, its blood must maintain a certain pH balance (or acidity level).

-Various medical conditions can disrupt a dog’s pH balance, making their blood too acidic or alkaline.
+Various medical conditions can disrupt a dog's pH balance, making its blood too acidic or alkaline.

 One disorder that can affect a dog's pH balance is metabolic acidosis, which occurs when the dog's body produces too much acid and/or can't remove it normally.

-One of the first warning signs that your dog has an acid-based disorder will be hard/heavy breathing.
+One of the first warning signs that your dog has an acid-based disorder will be respiratory distress.

-If you suspect an acid-based disorder is affecting your dog, you will need to take the pup to the vet.
+If you suspect an acid-based disorder affects your dog, you must take the pup to the vet.

 Here you'll have a blood test performed, as a blood-gas analysis and chemistry panel are needed to determine if your dog has an acid-based disorder.

 As a dog ages, it naturally becomes more difficult for the dog to intake and absorb an adequate amount of oxygen into its lungs.